-\\ Previously filed; incorporated herein by reference.
+^{} Previously filed; incorporated herein by reference.

-These exhibits relate to management contracts or compensatory plans or arrangements.
++ These exhibits relate to management contracts or compensatory plans or arrangements.

-\ Attached as Exhibit 101 to this Annual Report on Form 10-K for the annual period ended December 31, 2022, are the following materials formatted in iXBRL (Inline eXtensible Business Reporting Language) (i) the Consolidated Statements of Financial Condition, (ii) the Consolidated Statements of Comprehensive Income, (iii) the Consolidated Statements of Changes in Stockholders' Equity and (v) Notes to the Consolidated Financial Statements tagged in detail levels 1-4.
+^{} Attached as Exhibit 101 to this Annual Report on Form 10-K for the annual period ended December 31, 2023, are the following materials formatted in iXBRL (Inline eXtensible Business Reporting Language) (i) the Consolidated Statements of Financial Condition, (ii) the Consolidated Statements of Comprehensive Income, (iii) the Consolidated Statements of Cash Flows, (iv) the Consolidated Statements of Changes in Stockholders' Equity and (v) Notes to the Consolidated Financial Statements tagged in detail levels 1-4.